erizov/Professor/semester_1/lecture_04_searching/interpolation_search/README.md

 ### Application

 5. Can you implement Interpolation Search from memory without looking at the code?
-6. What real-world problem could you solve using Interpolation Search?
+6. What real-world problem could youaddresse using Interpolation Search?

 ### Debugging

 7. What are the most common mistakes when implementing Interpolation Search?
-8. How would you test your Interpolation Search implementation?
+8. How would you test your Interpolation Search deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization